 Legal translation of international contracts plays an important role in international trade.
-On December 19, 2019, the United States House of Representatives passed, by an overwhelming 385-41 vote, the US-Mexico-Canada Agreement (USMCA).
-The USMCA is intended to replace the North American Free Trade Agreement (NAFTA), which was the trade agreement between the three countries that guided trade rules for the last two decades.
+On July 1, 2020, the US-Mexico-Canada Agreement (USMCA) went into effect after all the three counties ratified the agreement.
+The USMCA is intended to replace the North American Free Trade Agreement (NAFTA), which was the free trade agreement between the three countries that guided trade rules for the last two decades.

 The USCMA is a 2,000-page agreement that contains some important intellectual property provisions that are worthy of note.
 Accordingly, in this article, we will discuss the prominent USMCA provisions that deal particularly with intellectual property (IP).

 In addition, we will also consider how the new provisions will impact practice for IP professionals, including the increased need for legal translation services.
 If you already have a need for legal translators, we invite you to contact All Language Alliance, Inc. for assistance with your multi-national litigation at 303-470-9555.